 But we'd really like you to get to know us.

-Our current calendar of events and other articles of interest can be accessed in a .pdf version of our newsletter.
-The link is on the Home page.
+Our current calendar of events and other articles of interest can be accessed in a PDF version of our newsletter.
+Click the link on the menu at the top of this page to download the latest newsletter.
 You may also view an up-to-date volunteer schedule in the pages of the newsletter.
 If you would like to receive the Epiphany Manifest monthly via e-mail, send your request to: email@example.com